ManuelDev07/Django-Projects-PORTFOLIO/README.md

 <img src='https://user-images.githubusercontent.com/99824291/186222621-c2df85ca-c0f8-4d96-adb9-0e2499657288.gif' width='720' height='400' />

 <h2>6) BlogJuegos:</h2>
 <p>The main idea of this project was the creation of a Reddit Clone, with a system of users, likes and dislikes, comments on posts, follows, create posts, etc. It's still the same structure as Reddit, but it's a video game-themed blog now.
-(The design of the blog is yet to be completed)</p>
+(The design of the blog is yet to be completed but the backend its already done 👍🏼)</p>

 <h2>7) TiendaOnline:</h2>
 <p>the first app where i used to create some things for my final project.
 Studying and guiding from youtube courses.<strong>(Experimental project)</strong></p>